Brand Names: Aldurazyme

-Laronidase is used to treat some of the symptoms of a genetic condition called Hurler syndrome, also called mucopolysaccharidosis (MYOO-koe-pol-ee-SAK-a-rye-DOE-sis), or MPS I. Forms of MPS I include Hurler syndrome, Hurler-Scheie syndrome, and Scheie syndrome."
+Laronidase is used to treat some of the symptoms of a genetic condition called mucopolysaccharidosis (MYOO-koe-pol-ee-SAK-a-rye-DOE-sis) or MPS I, also called Hurler syndrome, Hurler-Scheie syndrome, or Scheie syndrome.

-MPS I is a metabolic disorder in which the body lacks the enzyme needed to break down certain sugars and proteins.
+MPS I is a metabolic disorder in which the body lacks the enzyme needed to break down certain substances.
 These substances can build up in the body, causing enlarged organs, abnormal bone structure, changes in facial features, breathing problems, heart problems, vision or hearing loss, and changes in mental or physical abilities.

 Laronidase may improve breathing and walking ability in people with this condition.
 However, this medication is not a cure for MPS I.